 And here arises the controversy.
 It is long-standing tradition in Medford that Pierpont actually wrote the song in 1850, years before it was published and before he moved to Georgia.
 It was, according to Medford historians, inspired by the annual winter sleigh races in Medford.
 However, in 1985, the mayor of Savannah disputed the notion that Pierpont would sit on such a popular tune for seven years before having it published.
 The song, Georgians argued, must have been written when Pierpont was in Georgia.
 Clearly, Pierpont was waxing nostalgic about winters in his native New England while living in the warm climes of the South.
 The song, so the mayor of Savannah said, was a Georgian song.

-Folks in Medford were hugely unhappy with this argument.
+Naturally, this argument made folks in Medford unhappy.
 “In the words of Shakespeare,” said Michael McGlynn, mayor of Medford in 1989, “it is our intention to keep our `honor from corruption.’
 We unequivocally state that `Jingle Bells’ was composed . . . in the Town of Medford during the year 1850.”

 When all is said and done, no one can truly prove when or where the song was written.